Sarefx/ParseProject/README.md

 # ParseProject
-A lexical analyzer project I did for Programming Languages course at the college.
+A Parser project I did for Programming Languages course at the college.

-This project was compiled in Eclipse.
+This Java code was compiled in Eclipse.